ctrl-alt-del/devenv/README.md

 echo "$content" >> android-studio.desktop;
 sudo mv android-studio.desktop /usr/share/applications
 ```

+Alternatively, you can open Android Studio and click on `Configure` -> `Create Desktop Entry`

 The newer version of Android Studio for Linux no long comes with Android SDK, therefore, you need to download the SDK separately from [here](#sdk-on-ubuntu).